How to Find Your Community to Support Your Health Journey

 Motivation to adhere to healthy habits

 Reinforcement to try new things and step out of your comfort zone

 Invitation to accept, love, and believe in yourself

 Inspiration to be part of positive social or environmental change

 Support in both the good and hard times

 Sense of purpose

-5 Ways to Find Your Community This Summer
+5 Ways to Find Your Community

 There is no better time than this summer to get out there and find your community!
 The beauty of these five ways is that each one might open additional doors to other communities and opportunities for meaningful social relationships.

 Continuing to learn, challenge yourself, find new ways to express yourself, engage in meaningful discussions, and exchange ideas with others should be a life-long pursuit.
 Learning something new is a form of exercise for the brain, which can improve cognitive functions like concentration and attention to detail and help ward off cognitive decline as we age.